 The BECU Foundation is a charitable private foundation which recognizes and awards scholarships each year to qualified student members.
-Members must be graduating high school seniors or undergraduate students currently enrolled in a two-year, four-year, or technical college or university, and have a passion for helping others.
 Since 1995, BECU has awarded more than $2.6 million in scholarships to 1079 student members.

 BECU Foundation Mission Statement